 This post argues that desirable AI qualities include 1) Bayesian inference of its expected impacts on wellbeing across times and moral circles, 2) Finding and actualizing solutions to increase individuals’ wellbeing, 3) Motivating wellbeing focus among other systems that use AI, 4) Finding ‘the most good’ solutions enjoyable under the veil of ignorance using independently developing perspectives, and 5) Differentiating ‘human’ values from ‘inhumane’ goods based on inclusive ethics and morality research.
 This piece overviews each of these quality categories.

-I thank Dario Citrini for feedback on a draft of this post.
+I thank Eleos Citrini for feedback on a draft of this post.
 All errors are mine.

 Notes on level and definition of AI and normative type of alignment